stevemurr/portaudio-streamer/README.md

 # PortAudio Streamer
 This allows you to pipe output from an audio device on your system and stream it to the internet.

-Modified https://github.com/bakape/livestreamer-aac to use an audio device as a stream source rather than a video stream.

 # Installation

 You will need software to create a virtual audio device in order to use this.
 On Mac, you can use `SoundFlower` which is available [here](https://github.com/mattingalls/Soundflower/releases/tag/2.0b2).